polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 first, then delete your app's settings from its return value, add the updated settings for your app, and pass in all settings from your get invocation to your set invocation, to make sure you don't accidentally delete another app's settings.

-**Warning** - The next piece of code, will delete your user's settings.
+**Warning** - The next piece of code, will delete your user's existing settings.
 To understand why, read the previous paragraph.

 ```
 p5.auth.my-settings.set